Xd-pro/bds-discord-link/README.md

 # BDS Discord Link
 Wrapper for BDS that enables Discord linking.
+Windows will be first priority but (Ubuntu) Linux is supported.
 ## Features
 Role rewards for linking